-WARNINGThe engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury, loss of life, or property damage.Overspeed / Overtemperature / OverpressureThe overspeed shutdown device must be totally independent of the prime mover control system.
+The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury, loss of life, or property damage.

+The overspeed shutdown device must be totally independent of the prime mover control system.
 An overtemperature or overpressure shutdown device may also be needed for safety, as appropriate.

-WARNING Personal Protective Equipment The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
+Personal Protective Equipment

+The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.

 Always wear the appropriate personal protective equipment (PPE) for the job at hand.
+Equipment that should be considered includes but is not limited to:

+- Eve Protection

+- Hearing Protection

+- Hard Hat

+- Gloves

+- Safety Boots

+- Respirator

-Equipment that should be considered includes but is not limited to: Eye Protection Hearing Protection Hard Hat Gloves Safety Boots Respirator Always read the proper Material Safety Data Sheet (MSDS) for any working fluid(s) and comply with recommended safety equipment.
+Always read the proper Material Safety Data Sheet (MSDS) for any working fluid(s) and comply with recommended safety equipment.

+Start-up

+Be prepared to make an emergency shutdown when starting the engine, turbine, or other type of prime mover, to protect against runaway or overspeed with possible personal injury, loss of life, or property damage.

-WARNING Automotive Applications On- and off-highway Mobile Applications: Unless Woodward's control functions as the supervisory control, customer should install a system totally independent of the prime mover control system that monitors for supervisory control of engine (and takes appropriate action if supervisory control is lost) to protect against loss of engine control with possible personal injury, loss of life, or property damage.
+On- and Off-Highway Mobile Applications:

+Unless Woodward's control functions as the supervisory control, customer should install a system totally independent of the prime mover control system that monitors for supervisory control of engine (and takes appropriate action if supervisory control is lost) to protect against loss of engine control with possible personal injury, loss of life, or property damage.